Books That Bring Iowa to Life: 18 Reads

 Spirit Lake by MacKinlay Kantor

-Through the eyes of its characters, the story captures the tension between settlers and Native Americans while painting a vivid picture of the human struggle in a rapidly changing world.
+Through different characters, the story depicts the intense conflicts between settlers and Native Americans and shows the human drama of a changing landscape.

 10. 10